Annual Filing Requirements for Singapore Branch Offices

 - A copy of the audited financial accounts of the Singapore branch office

-If the parent company is not required by the law of the place of its incorporation or origin to hold an AGM and prepare financial accounts, it must still prepare and file audited financial accounts within 7 months of its last financial year end.
+If the parent company is not required by the law of the place of its incorporation or origin to hold an AGM and prepare financial accounts, it must still prepare and file audited financial accounts within 5 months (if listed) or 7 months (if not listed) from its last financial year end (FYE).

 Income Tax Return Filing

-The statutory deadline for filing corporate income tax return is 30 November of Year of Assessment.
-As an example, if the accounting period of your branch is April 1, 2008 – March 31, 2009, the income tax return filing deadline for the company will be 30 November, 2010.
+The statutory deadline for filing corporate income tax return is 30 November of Year of Assessment (YA).
+For example, if the accounting period of your branch office is April 1, 2016 – March 31, 2017, the income tax return deadline for the company will be November 30, 2018 (paper filing) or December 15, 2018 (e-filing).